Byvalvin/Chess-Study/README.md

 # Chess-Study
-An Interface for studying Chess positions and strategem
+A GUI made with Java and Processing for studying Chess positions and strategem